-Still, if you've never used Olympus' pro cameras you won't feel its absence as profoundly.
+Still, that's more a feather in the cap of Olympus' pro cameras than it is a true criticism of the A9 II.
 And if our most damning criticism of a camera is that it's too fast for us to keep up with, surely that's nothing but mission accomplished for Sony!

 • Sony A9 review